bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Here you can see I have a very simple script.
-That is doing what we\'ve done before it\'s going in to our document, getting our paragraphs and then using a loop to change all the color for each paragraph to read in that loop one at a time.
+That is doing what we&apos;ve done before it&apos;s going in to our document, getting our paragraphs and then using a loop to change all the color for each paragraph to read in that loop one at a time.
 But my problem is in the global scope.
 The variable i is in the global scope.
 All of this stuff is in the global